With trial over, Florida felons await voting rights ruling

 During closing arguments Wednesday, lawyers for the plaintiffs asserted that the Republican-controlled Legislature was motivated by race, gender and partisanship when it passed a bill defining what it means to complete a sentence under a 2018 ballot measure known as Amendment 4.

-The bill, later signed into law by DeSantis, requires felons to pay all fines, restitution and other legal financial obligations — known as LFOS — before their sentences can be considered fully served.
+The bill, later signed into law by DeSantis, requires felons to pay all fines, restitution and other legal financial obligations — known as LFOs — before their sentences can be considered fully served.
+Amendment 4 permanently bars convicted murderers and rapists from voting, regardless of financial debts.

-“The Florida Legislature crafted an LFO requirement that it knew would disproportionately harm black voters,” argued Leah Alden of the NAACP’s Legal Defense Fund, one of several groups representing disenfranchised voters.
+“The Florida Legislature crafted an LFO requirement that it knew would disproportionately harm black voters,” argued Leah Aden of the NAACP Legal Defense Fund, one of several groups representing disenfranchised voters.
 The intent, she asserted, was to help Republican candidates.

 But Mohammad Jazil, an attorney for the governor and the secretary of state’s office, said there was no racial animus when the Legislature implemented Amendment 4.

-Note: This story has been edited to correct the spelling of Leah Aden’s last name.